Pseudomyxoma Peritonei (PMP Cancer)- Symptoms, Causes & Treatment

 Symptoms of pseudomyxoma peritonei tend to be mild and may feel like common issues such as constipation or indigestion.
 In some cases, doctor identifies PMP early on while performing your yearly medical examination or while checking for another medical condition.
 In case you are like most people, however, you will find out you have PMP because your belly issues do not go away or get worse.

-What causes Pseudomyxoma Peritonei (PMP)?
+What Causes Pseudomyxoma Peritonei (PMP)?

 The Psemyxoma Peritonia begins in the appendix.
-A small perforation forms in the appendix due to a polyp or tumor formed on its surface.
+A small perforation forms in the appendix due to a polyp or tumour formed on its surface.
 The polyp ruptures, bursting the appendix along with it.
 Mucin-producing cancer cells flood the abdominal and pelvic cavities.

 Wherever the cells reach, they continue to grow.
 The most affected areas are the fatty membranes on the intestines, below the muscle that separates the chest from the abdomen, and the pelvis.
 In women, there can be an excessive growth of cancerous cells in both ovaries.

-What are the signs and symptoms of PMP?
+What are the Signs and Symptoms of PMP?

 • Noticeable abdominal swelling or bloating or Abdominal distension.

-• Abdominal Painor a feeling of continued discomfort in the abdomen caused by the "jelly-like" mucin build-up.
+• Abdominal Pain or a feeling of continued discomfort in the abdomen caused by the "jelly-like" mucin build-up.

 • Blockage of the large intestine, causing constipation.